sathchan/DataStructures-and-Algorithms/design/README.md

 #### Important System Design Principles are but are not limited to-

-- Identification of right Algorithms and Data Structures
 - Decomposition - Split into Manageable and Reusable components.
 The design patterns are considered with finding good ways to achieve code-reuse
-- Scalability - All components must be Horizontally scalable.
-Consider parallelism wherever useful.
+- Identification of right Algorithms and Data Structures
 - Execution Time - System running time
-- Extensible
 - Testable
-- Security

 #### Some of the Architecture tenants are -

 - Cloud
 - Multi-tenant
 - Failures (Fault Tolerance and Resiliency)
+- Scalability - All components must be Horizontally scalable.
+Consider parallelism wherever useful
+- Extensible - Add something to the existing system
 - Availability (HA, DR) – Always On Architecture
+- Security
 - Performance
 - Asynchronous
 - Automation, Infrastructure as Code